Language: EN

 }

-Of course, we could put the internal conditional in both the IF block and the ELSE block.
-We could even go further, and nest more nested conditionals within the nested ones, and more within the nested ones… until ending up with a mess that no one understands 😉.
+Of course, we could place the internal conditional in both the IF block and the ELSE.
+We could even go further and nest more conditionals within the nested ones, and more within those nested… until ending up with a mess that no one understands 😉.

-It will be easier to understand if we see an example in different programming languages.
+Let’s make it easier by looking at an example in different programming languages.

-In these languages, which inherit the syntax of C, the nesting of components would look something like this.
+In these languages, which inherit the syntax from C, the nesting of components would look something like this.

 {